-The company's auditor is, no later than three weeks before the Annual General Meeting, to submit a written opinion on compliance with the guidelines that have applied since the previous Annual General Meeting.
+No later than three weeks before the annual general meeting, the company's auditor shall, submit a written opinion addressing the company´s compliance with the guidelines that have been applicable since the previous annual general meeting.

 These guidelines shall apply to remuneration to Board members, the President, vice President as well as other members of the senior management.
+The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed, after adoption of the guidelines by the annual general meeting 2022.
 The guidelines do not apply to remuneration resolved by the general meeting.

 Principles for remuneration

 A prerequisite for the successful implementation of the company’s business strategy and safeguarding of its long-term interests, including its sustainability, is that the company is able to recruit, motivate and retain qualified personnel through competitive remuneration in line with market levels.
 To this end, the total remuneration is to correspond to market practice and be competitive on the senior manager’s field of profession, as well as be linked to the manager’s responsibility, authority and performance.
 Remuneration may consist of fixed salary, variable remuneration, other benefits and pension, jointly referred to as total remuneration.
 The company´s business strategy can be found in the company´s annual and sustainability report.

 Variable remuneration shall aim at promoting the company’s business strategy and long-term interests, including its sustainability.
 Variable remuneration shall be based on the outcome in relation to short-term and long-term goals, respectively, comprising financial goals, goals that contribute to such (including sustainability goals), or to the value development of the company’s Class B share.
 It shall be linked to the fixed annual salary and be maximized.
 Variable remuneration is to be paid as cash remuneration and shall not qualify for pension benefits.